gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and for a moment Noxy wondered if he might actually have a heart attack.
-He spent most of his time alone in the biggest house in the village with his bottles and his books, and puffed and wheezed at the prospect of anything resembling physical labor.
+He spent most of his time alone in the biggest house in the village with his bottles and his books, puffing and wheezing at the prospect of anything resembling physical labor.

 Instead of falling over,
 the *tralpa* pointed an imperious finger at the sergeant.